Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Sparse Repellency

-\textbf{A Geometric Interpretation of SPELL.} To ensure that generation falls outside of the shielded set $S$, our aim is to modify the diffusion trajectory at each time step, as presented in \Cref{fig:overview}, without having to discard any generation.
-To do so, we will rely at each time $t$ on the \textit{expected} final output of the diffusion $\mathbb{E}[\mathbf{X}_0 \mid\mathbf{X}_t=x_t]$ given current state $x_t$, as approximated by the diffusion network $D_{\theta^\star}(t,x_t)$.
-We correct the trajectory whenever that expected vector falls within a shield.
+\textbf{A Geometric Interpretation of SPELL.} To ensure that generation falls outside of the shielded set $S$, we modify the diffusion trajectory at each time step, as presented in \Cref{fig:overview}, without having to discard any samples.
+To do so, we correct the trajectory whenever the \textit{expected} output, $\mathbb{E}[\mathbf{X}_0 \mid\mathbf{X}_t=x_t]$ falls within a shield.
+Here the expected given current state $x_t$, is approximated by the denoising network $D_{\theta^\star}(t,x_t)$.
 Using the notation $\hat{x}_0=D_{\theta^\star}(t,x_t)$, we test whether for any index $k$ one has $\|\hat{x}_0-z_k\|_2<r$.
-If that is the case, the minimal modification $\delta$ that can ensure $\|\hat{x}_0+\delta-z_k\|_2\geq r$ is Across all $k=1,\dots,K$, we modify the trajectory only for those $k$ that $\hat{x}_0$ is too close to, giving
+If that is the case, the minimal modification $\delta$ that can ensure $\|\hat{x}_0+\delta-z_k\|_2\geq r$ is Across all $k=1,\dots,K$, we modify the trajectory only for those $k$ that $\hat{x}_0$ is too close to, giving {

-where the set of indices $k$ that the ReLU is non-zero for at each individual timestep is usually very small.
+} where the set of indices $k$ that the ReLU is non-zero for at each individual timestep is usually very small.
 Under the assumption that all of their shields $B_k$ are disjoint, for example when the radius $r$ is small enough, this update strictly ensures that $\hat{x}_0+\Delta\notin S$.
 When shields overlap, we do not have such a guarantee.
 While more complicated projection operators might still yield exact updates in that case, they would involve the resolution of quadratic program.
 We take the view in this paper that $\Delta$ strikes a good balance between accuracy and simplicity.